It’s helpful to have a lettuce seed saving strategy that will save as much valuable garden space as possible.

 A unique benefit of seed saving is that over a period of 3 or 4 years you create a seed (a lettuce) that is tailored for your garden and your unique conditions.
 And of course, it saves you money and insures that you have these varieties to plant in the future.

 If you’ve seen the handwriting on the wall with chemical companies buying up as many seed companies as will sell out to them and the other undesirable things going on in big agribusiness — you’re already saving seed from your crops whenever you can.

 When lettuce stalks it gets big and tall.
 Then a storm with wind comes along and the stalk falls over.
 The tips continue to grow upright.
-It can take up a lot more space than is convenient — especially when you’re trying to plant other things.
+Space it takes up is often more than is convenient — especially when you’re trying to plant other things.

-Here’s a strategy for saving lettuce seed you may find helpful:
+Here’s a lettuce seed saving strategy you may find helpful:

-- Make sure the plants are identified with a marker.
+- Identify plants with a marker.
 As lettuce grows to maturity it’s sometimes difficult to identify.

 - Cut the stalks of the smaller plants near ground level.
-These roots – left in the ground – will feed and protect various species of soil life such as earthworms and microbes.
-This will help improve the soil.
+These roots – left in the ground – feed and protect various species of soil life such as earthworms and microbes.
+This helps improve the soil.
 Microscopic soil life uses live and/or decaying roots to create better soil.
 (Whenever it’s possible — leave the roots of any finished plants in the beds to decay.)

 - Lay the cut tops on top of the soil.
 (I sometimes cover this with straw.)